ncatlab/nlab-content/pages/9/9/9/3/3999/content.md

 A topological space is **sequentially compact** if every [[sequence]] in it has a [[convergence|convergent]] [[subsequence]].
 =--

-##Warning
+## Relationship to Compactness ##

 Compactness does not imply sequentially compactness, nor does sequentially compactness imply compactness, without further assumptions (see for example wikipedia: [compact spaces] (href="http://en.wikipedia.org/wiki/Compact_space")).
 In [[metric spaces]] for example both notions coincide.

-A famous example of a space that is compact, but not countably compact, is the product space
+A famous example of a space that is compact, but not sequentially compact, is the product space
 $$
     I^{I} := [0, 1]^{[0, 1]}
 $$